2025 Medicare Costs and Coverage

 How Much Does Medicare Cost?

-While Medicare provides federally administered health insurance to millions of older Americans, you may still face several out-of-pocket costs.
-But other plans and options are available to help you meet those expenses.
+While Medicare provides federally administered health insurance to millions of older Americans, you may face several out-of-pocket costs.
+However, other plans and options are available to help you meet those expenses.

 There are four parts to Medicare — Parts A through D — as well as supplemental insurance, called Medigap, which affect your out-of-pocket costs.

-Medicare only pays for 90 days of hospitalization, but it gives you an extra 60 “lifetime reserve days” for your entire lifetime.
+- Medicare pays for only 90 days of hospitalization but gives you an extra 60 “lifetime reserve days” for your entire lifetime.
 These are additional days Medicare pays for hospitalization if you need more than 90 days in the hospital.
-If you use all these up, you will have to pay out-of-pocket for hospitalization.
+If you use all these up, you will have to pay out of pocket for hospitalization.

 What Does Medicare Cover?

-Original Medicare, which is made up of Parts A and B, will cover inpatient care and hospital stays, as well as doctor visits, treatments, services and outpatient care.
+Original Medicare, which is made up of Parts A and B, covers inpatient care and hospital stays as well as doctor visits, treatments, services and outpatient care.

 Medicare typically covers things that fall under the umbrella of medically necessary care.
-This means that services like cosmetic surgery or non-medical procedures are rarely covered.
+This means that services such as cosmetic surgery and nonmedical procedures are rarely covered.

-There are some areas that are exempted from Original Medicare coverage.
-This includes dental care, vision care and prescription drug coverage.
-These areas can be covered through private plans like Medicare Advantage.
+Some areas are exempted from Original Medicare coverage.
+These include dental care, vision care and prescription drug coverage.
+These areas can be covered through private plans such as Medicare Advantage.

 Medicare Part A Costs and Coverage